DavideCanton/advent-of-code-2022/README.md

 ## Test run

-Tests can be run by using `pytest`.
+Tests can be run by using `pytest` after installing the requirements by running `pip install -r requirements.txt`.